PseudoDevs/JSONReform/README.md

 # JsonReform

-A simple PHP library for reading and formatting JSON data.
+A simple PHP library for reading, formatting and getting values of a JSON data.

 ## Installation